Undergraduate Catalog

 Greg J. Hermann.
 Professor of biology.
 Developmental Genetics and Cell Biology.
 PhD 1998 University of Utah.
 BS 1992 Gonzaga University.

 Maria Hristova.
-Assistant professor of Russian.
+Associate professor of Russian.
 20th- and 21st-Century Russian and Balkan Literatures; 19th-Century Russian Intellectual History; Central Asian Cultures.
 PhD 2015, MPhil 2012 Yale University.
 BA Vassar College.

 Jennifer Hubbert.
 Professor of anthropology.
 Chinese public culture, anthropology of the state, politics of popular culture and public protest, anthropology of policy, paradiplomacy.
 PhD 1999, MA 1994 Cornell University.
 MA 1987, BA 1986 Stanford University.

 Lance Inouye.
-Associate professor of music, director of orchestral activities.
+Associate professor of music.
 Orchestra, Conducting, Theory.
 DMA 2015 College Conservatory of Music at University of Cincinnati.
 MM 2000 Aaron Copland School of Music at Queens College, City University of New York.
 BM Berklee College of Music.

 Matthew N. Johnston.
-Associate professor of art history.
+Professor of art history.
 Modern Art History.
 PhD 2004, MA 1994 University of Chicago.
 BA 1992 Yale University.

 Sidra Kamran.
 Assistant professor of sociology.
 Gender and Sexuality, Digital Culture, Social Inequality, Qualitative Methods, Sociology of Work, Global Social Theory.
 PhD 2022, MA 2015 The New School.
 BS 2011 University of Lahore.